djgrant/gatsby-starter-netlify-cms/src/pages/tours/index.md

 #### Wenchi Crater Lake

-Duration one day
+Duration : one day

 - Lake Wenchi is one of a popular tourist destination in Ethiopia which is located 168km (about 104.39 mi) south west Shewa zone.
 The lake is created because of second highest volcanic eruption from Mount Denda.
 It is 400m(1300ft) deep.
 Wenchi lake is place of eco touristic site holds of hot spring, waterfalls & valleys, and two Islands.
 Riding horses is common culture and Wenchi is blessed with verities of animal and plant species.
-The WTO has named Wenchi among the world’s best tourism villages at its annual event held in Madrid.

 #### Tiya & Adadi Mariam

-Duration one Day
+Duration : one Day

  - Tiya is archaeological site town located in central part of Ethiopia 87km from the capital Addis Ababa.
 Tiya listed on UNESCO world heritage in 1980, it is one of three town in Soddo Woreda with 160 archaeological sites and 32 carvide Stelae.